kayala/kayala.GitHub.io/index.md

 ### Mesh networks

 A mesh network is a network in which many nodes are linked together.
 A mesh network may include multiple routers, switches and other devices.
 In a full mesh network topology, each node is connected directly to all the other nodes.
 In a partial mesh topology, only some nodes connect directly to one another.
 In some cases, a node must go through another node to reach a third node.

+TCP/IP is a fundamental internet protocol and is commonly used for deploying mesh networks.

 ESP 32 is a series of low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth, which is very suitable for building a prototype of mesh network.